Lednerb/bilberry-hugo-theme/README.md

 ### Automatic Image Resizing
 Bilberry theme includes built-in automatic cropping and image resizing, activated by default.
 However, if you want to disable it, set the `resizeImages` parameter to `false` in the `config.toml` file.
-Also, this feature can be disabled at the post level by setting the `resizeImages` front matter varible to `false`.
+Also, this feature can be disabled at the post level by setting the `resizeImages` front matter variable to `false`.

 ### Image Modal Zoom